aecyberpro/aecyberpro.github.io/index.md

 - I've published tools/scripts in Python, Bash, Go, Ruby, Nim, and C#.
 I know enough C to read and modify source code, but not write it from scratch.
 - Metasploit and Nuclei contributor
 - Created private pentest team tools in C# for loading shellcode and .Net assemblies into memory and bypass detection.
-I don't plan on releasing them because I don't want them to get signatured by antivirus vendors.
 - My project highlights:
     - [dnsrecon](https://github.com/sdcampbell/dnsrecon): Bash; This isn't your typical subdomain enumeration tool.
 This tool has the ability to expand your reach by finding subdomains owned by a common organization, then dive down into the details to find those that are both live and match to your scope.
     - [Content Security Policy Generator](https://github.com/sdcampbell/Content-Security-Policy-Generator): Python; A Python script that analyzes a web page and generates a Content Security Policy (CSP) header with an optional reporting mechanism.
 It's designed to help website administrators create an initial CSP for their site.